 Self spent the 1985-86 season on Larry Brown’s coaching staff at Kansas.
 While Self was at KU, the Jayhawks went 35-4 and advanced to the Final Four in Dallas.

 A native of Edmond, Oklahoma, Self played basketball at Oklahoma State where he was a four-year letterwinner from 1982 to 1985.
 He received his bachelor’s degree in business in 1985 and a master’s degree in athletic administration in 1989, both from OSU.

-He and his wife, Cindy, have two children: daughter, Lauren, who graduated from KU in 2013 and is married to Hayden Browning, and son, Tyler, who played at Kansas from 2013-17, and one granddaughter, Ella, daughter of Lauren and Hayden.
+He and his wife, Cindy, have two children: daughter, Lauren, who graduated from KU in 2013 and is married to Hayden Browning, and son, Tyler, who played at Kansas from 2013-17.
+The Self’s also have two granddaughters: Ella and Phoebe, both daughters of Lauren and Hayden.